-Measure Cost Estimate Url oan interventions plan for sustainable mobility a.
-Urban intervention plan in three main urban corridors 1100 777144 014 b.
-Special urban plan for the previous Terminal Terrestre (city centre) USD 7.77M to 9M C. Special urban plan for the downtown market area Pu blic space and landscape plan a.
+Measure Cost Estimate Urban interventions plan for sustainable mobility a.
+Urban intervention plan in three main urban corridors b.
+Special urban plan for the previous Terminal Terrestre (city centre) USD 7.77M to 9M c.
+Special urban plan for the downtown market area Public space and landscape plan a.
 Renovation of Cevallos Park and its area of influence b.
-Public space planning - Peri-urban influence centrality, Wholesale Food Market C. Special urban plan for Terminal Terrestre Sur d.
-Urban landscape and mobility planning along the Ambato River e.
+Public space planning - Peri-urban influence centrality, Wholesale Food Market c.
+Special urban plan for Terminal Terrestre Sur d.
+Urban landscape and mobility planning along the Ambato River UOD 10 0M4- 15M e.
 Programme for the implementation and improvement of air quality and noise control and monitoring capacity USD 12.9M to 15M f.
-Programme of creation and restoration of green areas through tree planting, the rescue of green areas and river rounds g.
-Environmental and landscape monitoring improvement plan through rescuing and protecting the landscape of the slopes and the river round De mand management plan a.
-Legal, technological, administrative, and economic plan for congestion reduction and optimisation of car and motorcycle use b.
-Feasibility studies for implementing a logistics activity zone (ZAL, for its acronym in Spanish.
-1100 0 0141 4 514 C. Update of the specific regulations to organise circulation and schedules of freight vehicles according to their capacit.
+Programme of creation and restoration of green areas through tree planting, the rescue of green areas and the river g.
+Environmental and landscape monitoring improvement plan: rescuing and protecting the landscape of the slopes and the river Demand management plan a.
+Legal, technological, administrative, and economic plan for congestion reduction and optimisation of cand motorcycle use ar b.
+Feasibility studies for implementing a logistics activity zone (ZAL, for its acronym in Spanis).
+LICD 2 OM to 4 EM c.
+Update of the specific regulations to organise circulation and schedules of freight vehicles according to their capacity.
 USD 3.9M to 4.5M d.
 Construction of the ZAL e.
-Application of the new regulations for the circulation of freight vehicles in urban areas Pro ogramme for an accessible, clean, low-carbon public transport a.
-Project of public transport service in the historical centre through a cable car from Pinillo Central Park to Ambato's city centre (2 Km) b.
-Reorganisation of urban and rural public transport services USD 25.9M to 30M C. Universal accessibility to public transport for people in situation of disability and vulnerable groups d.
-Implementation of an integrated transport system Su stainable-mobility infrastructure plan a.
-Network of bikeways HOD 00 EM +- 00M b.
-Pedestrian road network USB 28.5M to 33M C. Pacification of the motorised sub-system in cross-roads Pro ogramme for reducing GHG emissions from transport a.
-GHG monitoring plan 1100 (514) 7514 b.
-E-vehicles promotion plan (cars, motorcycles) USD 6.5M to 7.5M C. Urban-logistics e-vehicles promotion plan
+Application of the new regulations for the circulation of freight vehicles in urban areas Programme for an accessible, clean, low-carbon public transport a.
+Project: Public transport service in the historical centre through a cable car from Pinillo Central Park to Ambato's city centre (2 km) b.
+Reorganisation of urban and rural public transport services USD 25.9M to 30M c.
+Universal accessibility to public transport for people in situations of disability and vulnerable groups d.
+Implementation of an integrated transport system Sustainable-mobility infrastructure plan a.
+Network of bikeways LIOD OO ENAME COM b.
+Pedestrian road network USB 28.5M to 33M c.
+Pacification of the motorised sub-system in cross-roads Programme for reducing GHG emissions from transport a.
+GHG monitoring plan LIOD C FMA- 75M b.
+E-vehicles promotion plan (cars, motorcycles) USD 6.5M to 7.5M c.
+Urban-logistics e-vehicles promotion plan its implementation d.
+SUMP Financing Plan c.
+Implementation of the Capacity Building Plan